ContentSquare/chproxy/README.md

     # Whether to deny input requests over HTTPS.
     deny_https: true

-# This section contains configuration for ClickHouse clusters.
+# Configs for ClickHouse clusters.
 clusters:
     # The cluster name is used in `to_cluster`.
   - name: "first cluster"

-    # Protocol to use for communicating with the cluster nodes.
+    # Protocol to use for communicating with cluster nodes.
     # Currently supported values are `http` or `https`.
+    # By default `http` is used.
     scheme: "http"

     # Cluster node addresses.
-    # Requests are evenly balanced among them.
+    # Requests are evenly distributed among them.
     nodes: ["127.0.0.1:8123", "shard2:8123"]

     # Each cluster node is checked for availability using this interval.
+    # By default each node is checked for every 5 seconds.
     heartbeat_interval: 1m

     # Timed out queries are killed using this user.
+    # By default `default` user is used.
     kill_query_user:
       name: "default"
       password: "***"